clause-bielefeld/clause-bielefeld.github.io/students.md

 permalink: /students/
 ---

-These are bachelor and master theses that are currently running or have been recently complete.
+These are bachelor and master theses that are currently running or have been recently completed.
 Feel free to contact us if you are interested in doing a project or thesis on NLP/Computational Linguistics!

 <br/><br/>